openenclave/openenclave/README.md

 1. Determine the type of your development system

+   The SDK setup/build process requirments depends on the trarget configuration.
    There are three supported configurations.
     - Simulation: supported by a pure software SGX emulator
     - SGX 1: This is the orginal Intel SGX hardware platform
     - SGX 1+FLC: SGX with Flexible Launch Control support

-  An oesgx utility (this) could be use to determine thr SGX support on your target system.
+    An oesgx utility (this **add a link to linux version of this tool here) could be use to determine thr SGX support on your target system.

-  How to get started depending on the configuration of your target environmet.

 2. Get started